-Founded in 1799, the Barre Congregational Church has a long history of grappling with Jesus’ vision, message and mission.
-In recent years we have been identifying ourselves as “the church with the red doors.”
-The three sets of double red doors that grace the front of our meetinghouse are a constant reminder that it is our intention to practice our faith on both sides of these doors.
+Founded in 1799, the Barre Congregational Church has a long history of grappling with Jesus’ vision, message, and mission.
+In recent years, we have been identifying ourselves as “the church with the red doors.”
+The three sets of double red doors that grace the front of our meetinghouse are a constant reminder of our intention to practice our faith both internally and externally.
 Crossing the threshold of these doors reminds us that as Christians we attend to an inner journey and an outer journey.
 We believe both journeys are crucial to God’s vision of salvation, justice, and transformation for all creation.
 The prophet Micah writes, “And what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God.”

-The Barre Congregational Church, UCC holds its doors and hearts open to all people who seek deeper faith and a closer walk with Jesus Christ.
+We hold our doors and our hearts open to all people who seek deeper faith and a closer walk with Jesus Christ.
 We celebrate and affirm the sacred worth of all persons as unique individuals made in the image of God.
-Whatever your age, race, ethnicity, socioeconomic status, sexual orientation, gender identity or expression, martial status, or physical, cognitive or emotional ability, we invite you to find a safe and nurturing spiritual home with us.
+Whatever your age, race, ethnicity, socioeconomic status, sexual orientation, gender identity or expression, marital status, or physical, cognitive, or emotional ability, we invite you to find a safe and nurturing spiritual home with us.

 Although we may hold differing opinions, all are welcome to participate fully and without reservation in the life, leadership, ministry and mission of this church as we seek to grow together in a community of faith.

 On November 14th, 1799, six men and six women covenanted to form a Congregational Church.
 The first church building was constructed in Gospel Village, part of Barre, in 1806.
 This was the site of the present Elmwood Cemetery and Lincoln School.
 In 1840, it was decided to build a new church in the Lower Village, the site of the present church.
 It was a brick building with a white wooden steeple.